PdxCodeGuild/career-guide/linkedin/linkedin.md

 LinkedIn is the the go-to social media platform for connecting with and building your professional network.
 Make sure your profile is 100% complete before linking your profile on your resume or in email signatures.

-## Vanity URL

-When creating a LinkedIn for the first time, you might notice that your profile URL is a randomized series of characters following your name.
-For example: _https://www.linkedin.com/in/lisa-nguyen-245b5b42_.

-This is way to long to include on a resume.
-A shortened version of this would work better.
-Some people will change their vanity URL to something resembling their name (i.e. lnguyen or lisan).
-I wanted to stand out and start a brand so I chose **thecraftycoder** as my online persona.
-I'm sure you'll agree, **thecraftycoder** looks way better on a resume than **lisa-nguyen-245b5b42**.

-If you would like to do the same, follow the steps outlined [here](https://github.com/PdxCodeGuild/career-guide/blob/master/linkedin/vanity_url.md)!

 ## Info Header

 Your info head will be the first thing people see so you want to make a good first impression.